Bina-man/AgriTech_USGS-LIDAR-Challenge/README.md

-# AgriTech_USGS-LIDAR-Challenge
+# USGS-LIDAR FARM
+<center><p align = "center"> :star::star::star: </p> </center>
-This projects aims to produce an easy to use, reliable and well designed python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data.
+This projects aims to produce an easy to use, reliable and well designed python package that enables end user to engage with 3DEP's geospatial data